NEW STUDY LINKS ECONOMIC GROWTH TO GRAEME HALL WETLANDS

 A new study of the wetlands and surrounding lands at the Graeme Hall Nature Sanctuary shows that environmental preservation of the area has major economic benefits.

 According to a study titled “The Wetlands of Graeme Hall, An Initial Assessment of Value,” the Graeme Hall wetland and adjoining environmental and agricultural lands would be valued at over Bds. $1.1 billion dollars if preserved as a natural area for recreation, education and conservation.
-A video overview of the lands at Graeme Hall is at http://www.superu.ca/content/425.
+Click here to watch a video overview of the lands at Graeme Hall.

 The study was prepared by Dr. Allan Williams, a Caribbean-based macro-economist with over thirty years of experience with international organizations including the Inter-American Development Bank.